tgstation/tgstation/README.md

 **Specification**

-As BYOND is an object oriented language, code must be object oriented when possible in order to be more flexible when adding content to it.
+As BYOND's Dream Maker is an object oriented language, code must be object oriented when possible in order to be more flexible when adding content to it.

 You must write BYOND code with absolute pathing, like so: